-Click here for more information related to Freeport during the Civil War.
+Click here for more information related to Freeport's name.

 Source: